qbism/q2tools-220/README.md

 4vis
-*   works the same as always
+*   It works the same as always. -fast for a quick single pass.

 4rad
 *   -smooth sets the angle (in degrees) for autophong.
+Applies to convex and concave corners.
 Corners between (angle) and (180-angle) will not be phonged.
 Default is 44, so it will phong a 9-sided or more prism, but not 8-sided.
 Set to zero to disable.
 *   -maxmapdata sets lightng memory limit.
 Original is 0x200000 and it can be set up to 0x800000 (8388608).
 Requires an engine that supports the higher limit.
 *	-saturation applies to light reflected from surfaces.
 Values < 1.0 desaturate.
 Values >1.0 oversaturate.
 *   Any tga replacement textures found will be used for radiosity.
 *   -basedir sets the base directory.
 Use this if modding other than baseq2.
 Defaults to baseq2.
 *   -sunradscale sets sky radiosity scale when the sun (directional lighting) is active.
 Default is 0.5.
+*   -nudge sets the fractional distance from face center when extra lighting samples are used (-extra).
+Default is 0.25.

 4data